1. Slurm Workload Manager#

 |

---mail-type= BEGIN|END|FAIL|REQUEUE|ALL select 1 or comma separated list
+--mail-type=BEGIN|END|FAIL|REQUEUE|ALLselect 1 or comma separated list

 |